tylerharter/cs320/f20/p4/README.md

 early is a good way to get a larger slice of TA/instructor time.

-Your `.py` file may be short, perhaps <100 lines, but it will probably take a LOT of time to get those lines right.
+Your `.py` file may be short, perhaps <100 lines, but it will probably take a fair bit of time to get those lines right.

-## Handing in Work

-When you're done, you'll hand in a .zip file containing `main.py`, `main.csv`, and any `.html` files necessary.

-**Note:** we don't have a good way for you to upload a .zip file to the website yet, but we will before the deadline.
-Watch for an announcement with more details.

 ## Setup

-Install some things:
+First, install some things:

 ```
 pip3 install Flask lxml html5lib